ewan-harney/hpc_blast2taxonomizr/README.md

 ls split_fasta/split_fasta*
 ```

 Slurm job arrays allow batch jobs to be broken down into parts and run in parallel, saving time for the user.
-However, the script and it's submission to Bessemer are somewhat different to normal sbatch jobs.
+However, the script and it's submission to BESSEMER are somewhat different to normal sbatch jobs.
 For more information on arrays refer to the Sheffield HPC documentation on [advanced job submission](https://docs.hpc.shef.ac.uk/en/latest/hpc/scheduler/advanced_job_submission_and_control.html#gsc.tab=0).
 <br></br>

 If our original sequence.fasta file contained 2350 sequuences, it would have been split into 24 chunks, with the txt file named `split_fasta_list_of_24.txt`.
 This number, <b>24</b>, would appear twice when we submit this job; as the array limit and as the value of -N. For example: